bijaymunda181/Linux-prep/linux-questions.md

 ## 🔥 Question 15: A job should run every 15 minutes between 9 AM and 6 PM.
 */15 9-18 * * * command

+## Logrotate
+## 🔥 Question 1: What is logrotate and why do we use it in Linux?